followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/DraggableBase/1 Configuration/data.md

 ---
 ---
 ##### shortDescription
-A container for any data that can be useful during drag and drop gestures.
+A container for custom data.

 ---
 <!-- Description goes here -->